 The conversion report is also the resource for managing the status of any conversion in the system.
-In most cases, the conversion is the point where the affiliate’s payout is determined.
-Approving or rejecting conversions affects the overall earnings for the affiliate.
+In most cases, the conversion is the point where the partner’s payout is determined.
+Approving or rejecting conversions affects the overall earnings for the partner.
 The conversion report lets you modify the status of the conversion or even the payout/revenue directly.

 This article is part of our Popular Features series.

 In the conversion report, you can select from a large number of data fields to display and narrow down your results using filters.
 You can also adjust the timezone and select a timeframe to draw data from.

 To access the conversion report for your network, go to Reports > Conversion Report.

 The following fields are selected by default, with the timeframe set to the current day:

 - Status Message